mangpo/floem/compiler/README.md

 ```

 Notice that `o1` and `o2` share the same tracker state, so they both contribute to `tracker1.total`.
 Also notice that there can be a race condition here because of the shared state.

+Also note that a state is referenced as a pointer to a struct, but a local state is referenced as a struct.

 ### 2.1 Element Port